Overview¶

 is used to instantiate a Python interpreter.

-crate implements a Python extension module which provides
+The pyembed crate implements a Python extension module which provides

 custom module importing functionality.
 Light magic is used to coerce the